Kawasaki KAL-2: Design and development

 The KAL-2 was a successor to the KAL-1, an earlier cabin monoplane and Kawasaki's first post-war design.
 It had more in common with its Kawasaki contemporary, the KAT-1 primary trainer in layout and in shared components.
 The major difference between the two types was accommodation, the KAL-2 seating up to five in two rows in a broad cabin whereas the KAT-1 has two seats in tandem in a narrower fuselage.

 The KAL-2 is a cantilever low wing monoplane.
 Its wing is of blunt tipped, approximately trapezoidal plan but with slightly greater sweep on the centre section leading edges than outboard.
 It is constructed from two metal spars and stressed aluminium skin.
 Inboard of the ailerons, which are fabric covered over aluminium alloy frames and mass balanced, there are hydraulically operated split flaps.
 The horizontal tail, mounted on the top of the fuselage, is also straight tapered with blunt tips but the fin and rudder are more rounded, with a dorsal fillet.
 All the rear surfaces have alloy frames and fabric covering.
 The rudder and elevator are both statically and aerodynamically balanced and carried trim tabs.

 The fuselage of the KAL-2 is a stressed skin alloy semi-monocoque with a 240 hp (179 kW) Lycoming GO-435 flat-six engine installed in the nose, driving a two blade variable-pitch propeller.
 The military prototypes had the -435-C2 engine variant but civil KAT-2s were intended to have a -435-C2B.
 The side-by-side seating in the KAL-2 required a wider fuselage than that of the KAT-1; unlike the KAL-1, where the rear cabin roof merged into the upper fuselage line, the transparent roof of the KAL-2s cabin drops down aft to a lower rear fuselage.
 There are two seats in front, fitted with dual control and a bench seat for two or three passengers behind.
 Those at the front have an explosively released starboard side door for emergency escape, rear seat occupants leaving via canopy roof panels.
-The interior has sound-proofing and air-conditioning.
+The interior has sound-proofing.
 The KAL-2 has a retractable tricycle undercarriage with oleo-pneumatic shock absorbers and hydraulic brakes.